RockLib/RockLib.Logging/docs/Logger.md

-# How to instantiate a logger
+# How to instantiate and configure a logger

 The `Logger` class can be directly instantiated and has two public constructors.
 The only difference between the constructors is how its log processor is initialized (whether by enum or directly).
+It also has one read/write property.

-**Constructor 1:**
+#### Constructor 1:

 Name | Type | Description | Required | Default Value
 ---- | ---- | ----------- | -------- | -------------